vippsas/vipps-developers/settlements/README.md

 of the users' payments
 _including_ the Vipps fees, and are then invoiced for the Vipps fees.

-If the merchant's organization number is registered as an EHF recipient, Vipps sends and EHF.
+For gross settlements: If the merchant's organization number is registered as an EHF recipient, Vipps sends invoices as EHF.
 If not, the invoices are sent by email.
 To change invoice recipient, please
 [contact customer service](https://vipps.no/kontakt-oss/bedrift/vipps/).